jjwithanr/obsidian_bible_study/docs/New Testament/1 John/1John2.md

 And so this tells us how teachers ought to be teaching.
 Our goal is to lead people to a further grasp of the gospel.
 That’s it.
 You start teaching new and special things then nobody needs you as a teacher.
 But if you are a teacher that is laboring to help people grab hold of Jesus and apply the gospel then you are much needed in the kingdom.
 [article link](http://www.mikeleake.net/2014/10/does-1-john-227-mean-i-dont-need-my-sunday-school-teacher.html)

+#### v.28
+>And now, dear children, continue in him, so that when he appears we may be confident and unashamed before him at his coming.

 #### v.29
 >If you know that he is righteous, you know that everyone who does what is right has been born of him.